rudolphalmeida/graphics_bundle/README.md

         git clone https://github.com/rudolphalmeida/graphics_bundle

-2. The only dependency for the script is `Python 3` and `Selenium`. `Selenium` can be installed using the following command:
+2. The only dependency for the script is Python 3 and Selenium.
+Selenium can be installed using the following command:

         pip install selenium